gokhanbay05/geosocial/README.md

 > A modern social media platform where users can share location-based posts, interact on an interactive map, and chat in real-time.

 ![Project Banner](./assets/banner.png)
-*(Tip: Replace this image with a screenshot of your main map view)*

 ## 🚀 Features